jupyterlab/jupyter-chat/README.md

 ### Jupyterab extension

-The Jupyterlab extension is located in *packages/jupyter-chat-extension*.
+The Jupyterlab extension is located in *packages/jupyterlab-ws-chat*.

-It is composed of a Python package named `jupyter_chat_extension` for the server side and a NPM package named `jupyter-chat-extension`.
+It is composed of a Python package named `jupyterlab_ws_chat` for the server side and a NPM package named `jupyterlab-ws-chat`.

 This extension is an implementation of the `chat-jupyter` package, relying on websocket for the communication between server and front end.